AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/migrate-data/follow-up.md

 ### New numbering for sales entities

 Reference numbers for Orders, Invoices, Shipments, Credit Memos, and RMA migrate as is.
-But after migration, the new Magento 2 number assignment rules will apply.
-Thus, the numeration for the new sales entities will be different.
+After migration, the new Magento 2 number assignment rules apply.
+The numeration for the new sales entities is different.

 ## Steps